-- 4. In the Tool Properties view, disable the Works on Single Drawing option to allow the Select tool to grab artwork on multiple layers. - 5.
+- 3. In the Tools toolbar, select the Select $\ \mathbf{k}$ tool. - 4.
+In the Tool Properties view, disable the Works on Single Drawing Section to allow the Select tool to grab artwork on multiple layers. - 5.
 In the Camera view, select all the drawings you want to add to your new dynamic brush.

-- 6. In the Tools toolbar, select the Brush 🧪 tool or press Alt + B. - 7.
-Click the Add Dynamic Brush A button to add your selection as a new Dynamic Brush preset. - 8.
+- 7. Click the Add Dynamic Brush 😼 button to add your selection as a new Dynamic Brush preset. - 8.
 From the Brush menu, select Rename Brush.